 - Image overlap (%) - desired image overlap percentage.

-- Attach additional viewpoints - optimize coverage of hard-to-reach regions of interest by generating additional viewpoints from allowed space.
+- Improve hard-to-reach regions coverage - optimize coverage of hard-to-reach regions of interest by generating additional viewpoints from allowed space.

 - Min altitude (m) - relative altitude to home point (in meters), which is restricted for putting waypoints within or planning a path through.